 WAG 02-04-03

-The payee (or applicant for All Kids benefits) for the case must sign the application, except for the following situations:
+The applicant (head of household) for the case must sign the application, except for the following situations:

 - For SNAP, any unit member who is age 18 or over can sign.
 If no one is 18 or over, the payee for the SNAP unit must sign.